-- i.
+i.
 Batting Helmets: All players must wear a batting helmet while at bat, as a base runner, if coaching at a base, and while on deck.
-Replacement of helmet for a base runner requires a time-out to be called by the umpire before play begins again. - ii.
+Replacement of helmet for a base runner requires a time-out to be called by the umpire before play begins again.

+ii.
 Catchers: The catcher must wear a helmet, mask (with throat protector), chest protector, shin guards and protective cup (males) while playing the field.
-Anyone under the age of 18 warming up a pitcher must wear a catcher's helmet; adults who warm-up a pitcher without protective equipment do so at their own risk. - iii.
+Anyone under the age of 18 warming up a pitcher must wear a catcher's helmet; adults who warm-up a pitcher without protective equipment do so at their own risk.

+iii.
 Pitchers: All Cubs, Bantam, Super Bantam, Grasshopper and Freshmen pitchers must wear PPBA-approved head protection.
-Approved for use are batting helmets that fit snuggly and Ball Cap Liner made by Spark Innovations.
+All girls' softball pitchers must wear a face protector.
+Approved for use are batting helmets that fit snuggly, and Ball Cap Liner made by Spark Innovations.
 A pitcher who does not wear such protector must be removed as pitcher without consequence to any the action that has occurred while that pitcher had been pitching.
 All softball pitchers must wear a protective face guard.

-- iv.
-Defibrillators: Each team, except T-Ball teams, must have a person at all PPBA games on NYC Parks Department fields with a city provided defibrillator who has been trained and certified in accordance with the NYC Parks Department requirements. - b.
-Uniform: Pants, Spikes & Jewelry: Only baseball or sweatpants are permitted.
-Not permitted are jeans or shorts (except softball uniform shorts).
-Unless the PPBA authorizes in writing otherwise, a full uniform includes a team hat and shirt (which bears a number that is unique to that player on that team).
-In a division for which standings are used for Tournament seeding, a player is disqualified from playing in a game (and therefore may not be counted to avoid a forfeit) if he or she is not in full uniform.
-Rubber soled athletic shoes with or without rubber cleats may be worn on grass fields; turf shoes.
-Sneakers or other shoes approved by the NYC Parks Department must be worn on artificial turf fields.
-Metal spikes are prohibited except for the Freshmen division.
+iv.
+Defibrillators: Each team must have a person at all PPBA games on NYC Parks Department fields with a city provided defibrillator who has been trained and certified in accordance with the NYC Parks Department requirements.

+b.
+Uniform: Pants, Spikes & Jewelry: Only full-length athletic pants are permitted (including for girls' softball teams).
+A uniform includes a team hat and team jersey (which bears a number that is unique to that player on that team) and full-length athletic pants.
+For all games, including tournament games, no player can be disqualified for being out of uniform or, if a Super Sub, the jersey of that player's original team.
+Any player who fails to be wearing a team jersey in a regular season or tournament game shall be assessed an out the first time (and only the first time) he or she comes to bat.
+Rubber soled athletic shoes with or without rubber cleats may be worn on grass and/or all clay fields.
+Metal spikes are prohibited on all fields except for the Freshmen division games on grass and/or all clay/dirt fields.
+All divisions are required to wear sneakers or other shoes approved by the NYC Parks Department for use on artificial turf fields and on all portable mounds.
 No watches or removable jewelry may be worn.
-Jewelry permanently affixed to the body can be worn provided, in the judgment of the umpire, that it is completely covered by tape or a bandaid.
+Jewelry permanently affixed to the body can be worn provided, in the judgment of the umpire, it is completely covered by tape or a bandaid.